 What does that mean?
 Just that every organization has its unique qualities and parameters.
 What are yours?
 Are you having the conversations you need to have — with the people you should be having them with — about how to adopt and adapt ITIL best practices for your own organizational priorities?

 I’ve spent considerable time thinking about this topic.
-I’d like to share some words of advice and ITIL best practices, not only from my own experience but also from the ITIL Service Definition, the website ITIL from Experience, and a book with interesting concepts, A Process Theory of Organisation by Tor Hernes.
+I’d like to share some words of advice and ITIL best practices, not only from my own experience but also from the ITIL Service Definition and a book with interesting concepts, A Process Theory of Organisation by Tor Hernes.

 ITIL Best Practices: Top 5